bijoyt3/Translate_PDF/README.md

 # Translate_PDF
-This script takes a PDF input, extracts the text, detects the language, translates it to English, and prints it to a text file.
+This script takes a PDF input, extracts the text, detects the language, translates it to English, and prints the output to a text file.

 ## Libraries
 I used Apache Tika (https://tika.apache.org/1.8/) to parse the PDF file and extract data and the Google Cloud Translate API (https://cloud.google.com/translate/) to perform the translation.